lucas-viera/lucasviera/README.md

     * Project Management
     * Blockchain

-* I’m planning to finish Telecomunications Engineering degree in 2021 so I can focus on what I actually enjoy the most: software development.
+* I’m planning to complement my studies with Project Management and Leadership programs because I find It amazing to be able to orchestrate teams and projects

 * 📫 Contact me: https://www.linkedin.com/in/lucasviera/